OpusCapita/fsm-workflow/task-manager/README.md

           }, 500)
         })
       };

-     //function that return promise that is resolved afte object saving function update(object) {
+     //function that return promise that is resolved after object saving function update(object) {
        return new Promise((resolve, reject) => {
         //some hard-working persistent saving code